Print Bookmark

 Family ID F2117 Group Sheet | Family Chart

 Family Huntington, QUEEN OF SCOTLAND Maud (Matilda) of, b.
-1072, Of, Huntington, Huntingdonshire, England Find all individuals with events at this location, d.
+1072, Of, Huntington, Huntingdonshire, England Find all individuals with events at this locationd.
 23 Apr 1130, Scotland Find all individuals with events at this location (Age 58 years)

-Married 1113/14 Scotland Find all individuals with events at this location [2, 3
+Marriage 1113/14 Scotland Find all individuals with events at this location [2, 3

 Children

-4. Scotland, Clarice Princess of, b.
-Abt 1115, Of, Scotland Find all individuals with events at this location, d.
-Abt 1135 (Age 20 years) [natural]
+3. Scotland, Clarice Princess of, b.
+Abt 1115, Of, Scotland Find all individuals with events at this locationd.
+Abt 1135 (Age 20 years) [Father: natural] [Mother: natural]

 Family ID F2119 Group Sheet | Family Chart